← Newsroom

 Genesis 2 establishes marriage, family, and meaningful labour in a world without sin.
 Genesis 3 records the Fall.
 Sin enters through rebellion.
 Envy appears immediately in Cain as a result of the Fall.
 The ground is cursed, work becomes toilsome, and death reigns.
 Yet even here God is gracious and promises redemption through the seed of the woman (Genesis 3:15).
 Total depravity, including the envious heart, is not a social construct; it is the universal condition of fallen humanity living in rebellion against the Triune Creator.

-Only this Biblical framework accounts for reality.
+The Fall introduces not only sin but guilt and shame.
+Apart from Christ’s atonement, fallen man seeks self-justification through self-atonement or through political means, cultivating guilt in others to justify state power and misplaced pity as a substitute for justice as Rushdoony so clearly lays out from the Scriptures.
+It is only the Biblical framework that accounts for this reality.
 Man is neither a blank slate nor a purely selfish animal.
 He bears God’s image yet he is fallen and given over to sin.
-Societies must therefore restrain evil while being obedient to the dominion mandate and working in a God honouring manner toward productive ends.
+Societies must therefore restrain evil while being obedient to the dominion mandate and working in a God-honouring manner toward productive ends.
 Biblical justice distinguishes victims from perpetrators and citizens from strangers (Exodus 23:1–3; Deuteronomy 1:16–17).
 Biblical compassion is ordered by truth, moral absolutes and godly wisdom, not fallen sentiment and sinful emotions detached from Biblical revelation (Ephesians 4:15; Proverbs 14:15).

 How Rejecting Genesis Produces Suicidal Empathy

 Fourth, the absence of transcendent meaning and a doctrine of sin produces utopianism.
 Secularism cannot explain persistent evil except by blaming “society” or “structures,” which then justifies ever-greater State power, which always leads to an even greater evil!
 Envy-driven redistribution promises equality but delivers poverty and coercion because it ignores the fallen and sinful heart.
-Afterall, you cannot redistribute what has not been produced.
+After all, you cannot redistribute what has not been produced.
 Hayek saw the economic road to serfdom; the Bible goes further and reveals the spiritual road which actually undergirds the economic road.
 Once the restraints of biblical law and the fear of God are removed, envy becomes institutionalized and the state expands to manage the chaos its own policies create.
+Guilt without the gospel demands a saving state to atone for inherited sins through welfare and coercion.

 Residual Christian Capital and Accelerating Decline